PradeepMaiya-version1/OpenXava/README.md

 # OpenXava
-This repository consists of Discovery tool POC code done using OpenXava framework
+> This repository consists of all the codes that built using OpenXava for creating Discovery tool.